Eden Project: Other projects

-Eden Project North
+Eden Project Morecambe

 In 2018, the Eden Project revealed its design for a new version of the project, located on the seafront in Morecambe, Lancashire.
 There will be biomes shaped like mussels and a focus on the marine environment.
-There will also be reimagined lidos, gardens, performance spaces, immersive experiences and observatories.
+There will also be reimagined lidos, gardens, performance spaces, immersive experiences, and observatories.

 Grimshaw are the architects for the project, which is expected to cost £80 million.
-The project is a partnership with the Lancashire Enterprise Partnership, Lancaster University, Lancashire County Council and Lancaster City Council.
+The project is a partnership with the Lancashire Enterprise Partnership, Lancaster University, Lancashire County Council, and Lancaster City Council.
 In December 2018, the four local partners agreed to provide £1 million to develop the idea, which allowed the development of an outline planning application for the project.
 It is expected that there will be 500 jobs created and 8,000 visitors a day to the site.

-Having been granted planning permission in January 2022 and with £50 million of levelling-up funding granted in January 2023, it is due to open in 2024 and predicted to benefit the North West economy by £200 million per year.
+Having been granted planning permission in January 2022 and with £50 million of levelling-up funding granted in January 2023, it is due to open in late 2028 and predicted to benefit the North West economy by £200 million per year.
+In July 2024, Lancaster City Council received the first £2.5m of a promised £50m in UK government funding for the scheme.
+The grant would be used to appoint a main contractor to develop the designs for Eden Project Morecambe.

-Dundee
+Eden Project Dundee

-In May 2021, it was announced that the Eden Project had chosen the site of the former gasworks in Dundee as the location where it hoped to establish its first attraction in Scotland.
+In May 2020, the Eden Project revealed plans to establish their first attraction in Scotland, and named Dundee as the proposed site of the location.
+The city's Camperdown Park was widely touted to be the proposed location of the new attraction however in May 2021, it was announced that the Eden Project had chosen the site of the former gasworks in Dundee as the location.
 It was planned that the new development would result in 200 new jobs and "contribute £27m a year to the regional economy".
+The project is in partnership with Dundee City Council, the University of Dundee and the Northwood Charitable Trust.

+In 2021, Eden Project announced that they would establish fourteen hectares of new wildflower habitat in areas across Dundee, including Morgan Academy and Caird Park.

+In July 2023, new images were released depicting what the Dundee attraction would look which accompanied the planning permission documents for the new attraction which would be submitted by autumn 2023.

+Planning permission for the project was approved by Dundee City Council in June 2024.